This is an AVL, self-balancing binary search tree data structure in JavaScript!

 ) // 32, 42

-A generator function yielding nodes from the tree according to a bounded, inorder traversal of the nodes according to their key values.
+An iterable yielding nodes from the tree according to a bounded, inorder traversal of the nodes according to their key values.
 The lower bound is exclusive, but the upper bound is inclusive.

 const T = new AVL([